-SOP for Preparing Cold Foods in Hotel Kitchen
+Preparing and Handling Cold Foods in the Hotel Kitchen

 The temperatures of all potentially hazardous cold food should be taken during preparation to ensure the safety of all food served to the customer are safe and as per the standard practice.

-The Executive Chef and Garde Manger chef or Cold Kitchen Chef should be responsible to ensure that the cold foods are prepared using appropriate practices and procedures to ensure safety and sanitation.
-The hotel management should develop and implement proper written Kitchen SOP's to ensure the same is implemented correctly throughout all the food preparation outlets.
+The Executive Chef and Garde Manger chef or Cold Kitchen Chef should be responsible for ensuring that the cold foods are prepared using appropriate practices and procedures to ensure safety and sanitation.
+The hotel management should develop and implement proper written Kitchen SOP’s to ensure the same is implemented correctly throughout all the food preparation outlets.

 Cold Food Preparation Standard Procedures: